 Welcome to Marathon County’s official Uniform Addressing website!

-Here is where you’ll find the latest updates on the Uniform Addressing project, downloadable checklists and reference guides, links to helpful resources, and more.
+Here is where you’ll find the latest updates on the Uniform Addressing project, downloadable checklists, maps, and reference guides, links to helpful resources, and more.
 We hope you’ll check back often to keep yourself informed about this county-wide project.

 View our Frequently Asked Questions (FAQS) webpage for answers to common questions about the Uniform Addressing project, and check out our Documents webpage for downloadable Quick Reference Guides for residents and business owners.